 - Sudden, severe headache

 - Deep cuts that require stitches — especially on the face — or a large open wound that won’t stop bleeding

 - Serious burns

 The cost of ER tests, scans, and other healthcare services can be MUCH higher than they would be at other medical providers, because they are there to save lives.
 The average cost of an emergency room visit is $1,233.

 If it’s a sore throat or stomach bug in the late hours of the night, you know your options.
 Teladoc is open 24/7, 365 days a year, an urgent care is open first thing in the morning, and your primary doctor’s office is open five days a week.

 You may have seen these individual buildings in your neighborhood with a local hospital name.
 They look like clinics, but they are actually emergency rooms that charge emergency room prices.
 If you’re not careful, a visit to a free-standing ER for your kid’s ear infection could cost you thousands of dollars (compared to a $75 urgent care visit, a $0 Teladoc call, or a free doctor visit).

 Bottom line: be sure to ask if the facility is a free- standing emergency room with emergency room prices.
 If it is and you’re not in a life-threatening situation, make the smart choice and head out to the urgent care center, primary care doctor or call Teladoc.

 Are your kids up to date on their shots and vaccines?

 All Friday health plans have access to a wide-range of vaccines to help keep your kid in ship-shape year-round.
-You can get these done at your pediatrician’s office or through a local, convenient vaccine provider:
+You can get these done at your pediatrician’s office or through a Friday pharmacy.